 Access to basic services

-There are approximately 600,000 people in need of assistance in Shabwah, equivalent to 95% of the population.
-Forty percent of those in need are in dire need.6OCHA, Humanitarian Response Plan for Yemen 2018.
+There are approximately 400,000 people in need of assistance in Shabwah, equivalent to 56% of the population.
+Forty-seven percent of those in need are in dire need.

 Health services in Shabwah are provided through public hospitals and health centers, which receive limited central government and local authority support, as well as support from international donors.
 However, the services provided do not meet the needs of the population due to lack of medical staff, meagre financial allocations, and lack of equipment.